opensearch-project/documentation-website/_query-dsl/term/terms.md

 The `terms` query can filter for multiple terms simultaneously.
 However, when the number of terms in the input filter increases to a large value (around 10,000), the resulting network and memory overhead can become significant, making the query inefficient.
 In such cases, consider encoding your large terms filter using a [roaring bitmap](https://github.com/RoaringBitmap/RoaringBitmap) for more efficient filtering.

-For example, you have two indexes: the `products` index, which contains all the products a company sells, and the `customers` index, which stores filters representing customers who own specific products.
+The following example assumes that you have two indexes: a `products` index, which contains all the products sold by a company, and a `customers` index, which stores filters representing customers who own specific products.

 First, create a `products` index and map `product_id` as a `keyword`: